Still reeling from the last flooding event, Mississippi residents are once again fleeing rising river waters threatening to creep into their homes - KTVZ

 “Before we can even recover from the first weather event, we’re already being challenged by another one,” Lumumba said.

-Jackson resident Shawn Miller told CNN his home suffered $60,000 in damage during the 2020 flood, and it cost thousands more to relocate his family of five for six months on his own dime.
+Jackson resident Shawn Miller’s home suffered $60,000 in damage during the 2020 flood, he told CNN, and it cost thousands more to relocate his family for five for six months on his own dime.

-Miller said he thought his family took the right precautions to prevent water from coming in, but it wasn’t enough.
+Miller thought his family took the right precautions to prevent water from coming in, he said, but it wasn’t enough.

 Water was once again on the street outside his home Sunday, and he was wary.